xnvme/xnvme/docs/tools/xnvmeperf/index.rst

 .. literalinclude:: xnvmeperf_run_usage.out
    :language: bash

+The title of the results block carries the library version and the revision the library was built from, so a measurement can be traced back to the exact commit.
+The revision is what ``git describe --tags --dirty=+ --always`` reported at build time; a trailing ``+`` means the tree had uncommitted changes.
+A source archive made with ``meson dist``, such as the ``xnvme-0.7.5.tar.gz`` CI builds from, carries the revision it was cut from.
+A copy of the sources with neither git metadata nor that stamp shows ``unknown`` in its place.

 Example — sequential read on a single device::

    xnvmeperf run --iopattern read --qdepth 32 --iosize 4096 \